FoRomik/pysofe/doc/source/guide/about.rst

 Contacts
 --------

-If you face any problems using |PySOFE|, feel free to contact:
+If you face any problems using |PySOFE|, feel free to contact me:

 * andreas.kunze <at> mailbox.tu-dresden.de